via Homebrew

-Command-line data processing tool for CSV, TSV, JSON, and other structured formats with field-aware operations
+Command-line data processing tool for CSV, TSV, JSON, and JSON Lines with field-based operations

 Miller is a command-line data processing tool that operates on structured data formats including CSV, TSV, JSON, JSON Lines, and positionally-indexed data.
-It functions as a field-aware alternative to traditional Unix tools like awk, sed, cut, join, and sort, allowing users to reference data by field names rather than positional indices.
+It functions like traditional Unix tools (awk, sed, cut, join, sort) but works with named fields rather than positional indices, making it suitable for modern data formats where field names matter.

-The tool excels at data manipulation tasks such as adding computed fields, dropping columns, sorting, statistical aggregation, format conversion, and pretty-printing.
-Miller handles record-heterogeneous data where different records can have varying schemas, making it well-suited for modern no-SQL data processing scenarios.
-It supports streaming operations that process one record at a time, enabling work with datasets larger than available RAM.
+The tool supports field manipulation operations such as adding computed fields, dropping columns, sorting, statistical aggregation, and format conversion.
+Miller handles heterogeneous records where different rows can have different schemas, which is common in NoSQL and log data.
+It processes data in a streaming fashion, keeping only one record in memory at a time for most operations, enabling it to work with datasets larger than available RAM.

 # via Homebrew